aosabook/500lines/functionalDB/chapter.md

 * adding an entity with the *add-entity* function
 * removing an entity with the *remove-entity* function
-* updating an entity with the *update-datom* function.
+* updating an entity with the *update-entity* function.

-The latter function is named differently because the update operation is done on a datom (the value of an attribute in an entity) and it is not an entire entity update.
 Remember that, even though these functions provide the illusion of mutability, all that we are really doing in each case is adding another layer to the data.
+Also, since we use here Clojure's immutable data structures, we pay for such operations the price of an "in-place" change from the caller's perspective, while maintaining immutability for all other users of that data structure.

 #### Adding an entity